-U-Haul is mailing notification letters via First Class mail to these Maine residents in accordance with Me.
+Sargent & Lundy mailed notifications to the Maine residents via U.S. First-Class mail in accordance with Me.
 Rev. Stat.
 Tit.
-10, §1348.1 A sample of the notification is enclosed.
-U-Haul is offering impacted individuals a complimentary, one-year membership to credit monitoring and identity theft protection services.
-U-Haul has also established a dedicated, toll-free call center that individuals can call to obtain more information regarding the incident.
+10, §1348.
+A copy of the notification is enclosed.
+Sargent & Lundy has established a dedicated call center for individuals to call with questions about the incident and is offering individuals with a Social Security number involved a complimentary one-year membership to credit monitoring and identity theft protection services through Equifax.

-To reduce the risk of a similar incident from occurring in the future, U-Haul continues to take steps to enhance its existing security protocols.
+To reduce the risk of a similar incident from occurring in the future, Sargent & Lundy has implemented additional security enhancements.

-1 This report is not, and does not constitute, a waiver of U-Haul's objection that Maine lacks personal jurisdiction over the company related to this matter.
+1 This report does not waive Sargent & Lundy's objection that Maine lacks regulatory authority over it related to any claims that may arise from this incident.